 - Brighten The Dish: When the veggies are done roasting, adding a sprinkle of fresh lemon juice, chopped fresh herbs, or Parmesan can enhance the flavors even more.

-Roasted vegetables go perfectly with almost any main course, from chicken to pork to a vegetarian main dish.
+Cooked, caramelized veggies go perfectly with almost any main course, from chicken to pork to a vegetarian main dish.
 Need some inspiration?
 I got you, fam!

 - Balsamic Chicken: Sharp, bold, and juicy, Caprese Balsamic Baked Chicken Breasts are a perfect match for golden-brown roasted winter veggies.

 - Roasts: Roasted vegetables will always be the ideal side dish for this Perfect Roast Turkey to my Honey Garlic Glazed Pork Loin and this classic Roasted Beef Tenderloin.

 - Pork Chops: Classic Ranch Pork Chops are well-seasoned, tender, and moist!
 The sweetness of the pork and gravy in these Smothered Pork Chops complements the sweetness of the lightly caramelized vegetables.

 - Mac and Cheese: This hearty Keto Mac and Cheese can be made with or without bacon, but either way, it’s a cozy meal alongside these perfect oven-roasted root veggies.